named-data-iot/ndn-lite-wiki/Security-Bootstrapping.md

 However, when the device is not connected to an Android controller, it will not be able to receive BLE unicast messages from the controller; hence, when the device disconnects from a controller to do extended advertising, it will only be able to detect messages from other boards doing extended advertising.
 That is why the device will resume legacy advertising as soon as it is done doing extended advertising; it wants to return to a stable state with a controller so that it can exchange data with as many other entities as possible (both other boards and an Android controller).

-The figure below may help in understanding the above description:

 ### ii) The NDN-Lite Android Support Library's BLE Face and SSP over BLE Controller

 The Controller contains a BLEUnicastConnectionManager, which is constantly scanning for devices using the NDN-Lite library, and connecting to them automatically if they are detected.
 If a device using the NDN-Lite library has initialized either a BLE face or its Basic SSP Client over BLE singleton, it will automatically begin advertising over BLE and will be detectable by an Android device using the NDN-Lite Android Support Library that has initialized its BLEUnicastConnectionManager singleton.